Mt. Yangbew (Travel Guide): How to Get there, What to See

 3. Since the trail is well-established, there is no need for a guide.
 However, if preferred, you can ask for one at the barangay hall or at the trailhead reception area.

 4. Please don’t ever litter.
 Help protect Mt Yangbew by adhering to basic protocols.
-If you want, you can also pick up litters along the way.
+If you want, you can also pick up litter along the way.

 5. Mt Yangbew and Mt Kalugong stand next to each other.
 So you can climb both on the same day.